Field Rules Overview

 4. Any member of the Club may initiate a formal request for action by the Board of Directors by submitting a written proposal to the President.
 The proposal shall include a written description of the nature, type, and extent of the Board action recommended.
 The President of the Board shall forward copies of the proposal to other members of the Board of Directors for their consideration.
 Either the President, or any other Board member, may have the matter placed upon the working agenda of the next Club meeting.

 5. Club members are allowed to sponsor occasional guests at the flying field and meetings.
 Guests shall be allowed flying privileges at the club field only if the host of the guest will assume responsibility to see that club rules are observed.
-This includes verification that the guest possesses AMA membership.
+This includes verification that the guest possesses AMA membership and a FAA Operator's license.
 Any guest utilizing the flying field for more than three occasions, shall asked to present themselves for membership in the club by their sponsor.

 E. Dissolution of club